Surgical Technologist Associates Degree / Bachelors Degree Program

 When are applications available?

-- Application packets will be available for download or pick up in the Counseling Office (Room 402) in January 2024.
+- Application packets are available to download or pick up in the Counseling Office (Room 402).
+The application deadline is Friday, March 15, 2024 at 3:00 pm.

 What happens during the application process?